Can an online college help the stranded worker in California?

 As Executive Vice Chancellor Van Ton-Quinlivan told attendees at the latest Future of Work MeetUp in Palmdale, the fast moving and ever-changing California economy is unforgiving for those without skills.

-“In fact,” she said, “80 percent of today’s jobs require some digital skills—a trend that is growing.”
+“In fact,” she said, “80 percent of today’s middle-skills jobs require some digital skills—a trend that is growing.”

 Ton-Quinlivan also emphasized that these workers—who often are the main wage earners in their families—struggle to have the time and the money to an existing community college.
 Governor Brown’s idea is to take it to them.

 They are being called “stranded workers”—those who are being left behind as the economy and technology evolves.

 “The shelf life of skills is getting short,” said Ton-Quinlivan.
 “Many of these students will need to attend more than once in order to continue to build their skills.”